Skip to main content

 • An ability to work in a Multi-Disciplinary Team

-Application for the role of Medical Examiner can be made on completion of the E Learning Programme component only, with any appointment then made contingent on completion of the Face to Face Training Session within 3 months of appointment.
+Appointment to the role of Medical Examiner is contingent on the completion of the mandatory components of an E-Learning Program and completion of the Face to Face Training Session within 3 months of appointment.

-For any expression of interest, complete expression of interest form and submit to: medicalexaminerservice@wales.nhs.uk
+For any expression of interest, complete expression of interest form and submit to: medicalexaminerservice@wales.nhs.uk you will then be notified of any upcoming vacancies.

-Becoming a Medical Examiner Officer
+Medical Examiner Officer

 You can apply to become a Medical Examiner Officer if: